-New Book: Culture and Society at Lullingstone Roman Villa
+Culture and Society at Lullingstone Roman Villa

 In July 2019 Caroline's first book, Culture and Society at Lullingstone Roman Villa, was published by Archaeopress.

-The book has been published to coincide with the 70 year anniversary celebrations of the commencement of excavations at the site.
+The book was published to coincide with the 70 year anniversary celebrations of the commencement of excavations at the site.
 This study draws on the original reports but also embraces innovative approaches to examining the archaeological evidence and sheds new light on our understanding of the villa's use.
 For the first time, the site of Lullingstone Roman Villa is surveyed holistically, developing a plausible argument that the inhabitants used domestic space to assert their status and cultural identity.

 Caroline regularly writes for Argo, a journal of the Hellenic Society, and has also written for Satyrica (King’s College London Classics Society magazine).
 Some of her recently published articles are shown here and can be downloaded by clicking on the titles.
 All these interviews were initially published in Argo.